Salvador-ON/Positioning-And-Floating-Elements/README.md

-# positioning_and_floating_elements
+# Positioning and floating elements
 This assignment consists of making a clone of a New York Times article page.

-It's from the Odin Project - Microverse
+It's from the Odin Project - Microverse.

 ## Made with
 HTML5 and CSS3